 Members of an affected community are also able to object to an application.
 They can make a submission to the Commissioner, explaining why they believe a gaming machine licence should not be granted.

-The new Community Impact Assessment Guidelines will help to streamline this process for applicants, who will be able to complete the submission themselves without having to use a lawyer.
+- help streamline this process for applicants, who can complete a submission themselves without having to use a lawyer.

-Applicants will also be able to use the existing Liquor and Gaming Online (LGO) Portal to submit their submission and supporting material related to gaming machine licences.
+Applicants can also use the existing Liquor and Gaming Online (LGO) Portal to submit their submission and supporting material related to gaming machine licences.